-- On the first day of absence, parents/carers should report absence via the My Ed App. - When reporting absence Parents/carers must give the reason for absence (reporting a child as 'unwell' is insufficient: we must have exact reasons for the absence) and the anticipated date of return. - Parents/carers must follow this procedure for each day their child is absent. - Should you be unable to access the app, then you can report your child's absence by calling the school.
-Please call Ms Williams (Attendance Manager) on: 020 7969 1998 (St Andrew's Building).
-Please do not report sickness or absence by emailing info@gch.org.uk. - When not using My Ed, Parents/carers must follow up the call to the school with a note.
+- On each day of absence, parents/carers should report absence via the Edulink One platform. - When reporting absence Parents/carers must give the reason for absence (reporting a child as 'unwell' is insufficient: we must have exact reasons for the absence) and the anticipated date of return. - Parents/carers must follow this procedure for each day their child is absent. - Should you be unable to access EduLink One, then you can report your child's absence by calling the school.
+Please call Ms Williams (Attendance Manager) on: 020 7969 1998 (St

+Andrew's Building).
+Please do not report sickness or absence by using the Contact Us form on the school website.

+- When not using EduLink One, Parents/carers must follow up the call to the school with a note.
 Parents/carers must send a note with the student on their return after an absence, stating clearly the dates of absence and the reason.
 Absences for which satisfactory written explanations have not been received within five days of the student's return to school may be marked as unauthorised. - It is the responsibility of the school not the parent/carer, to decide whether the absence is authorised or unauthorised.
 Such decisions will be made in accordance with Government regulations and guidance. - The process for reporting absence is uniform for Year 7 to Year 13.
 Students in the Sixth Form cannot report their own absence. - The coding for any absences will be in accordance with the guidance provided by the Department of Education. - Removal from the School Roll may result from an absence of longer than twenty consecutive school days.